damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

   - *Logical AND/OR gates can be used to define concurrent or sequential functions.*
   - *Articulation of technical function can describe as input-output relationships transforming flows by using the functional modeling language in the format of the graph*

-#### *Example 1: functional graph XYZ Cargo-ADD ONS*:
+#### *Functional graph of XYZ Cargo-ADD ONS*:
-*Functional graph of the relationship between technical functions for maintaining food quality by ADD-ONS of XYZ cargo based on the functional tree.*
+*The image below shows the functional graph of the relationship between technical functions for maintaining food quality by ADD-ONS of XYZ cargo*

 ![Image of functional graph of XYZ cargo-ADD ONS](https://github.com/OPEN-NEXT/wp2.3_template/blob/main/Sources/Images/Functional%20graph%20of%20XYZ%20cargo-ADD%20ONS.jpg)